yelizariev/holdem/README.md

 This erlang application can be used in any type of unlimited holdem games: SnG, MTT, cash tables etc.

+It deal with:
+* holdem logic
+* holdem timers
+* holdem snapshot

+it do NOT deal with:
+* communications with frontend
+* encode\decode messages from\to frontend
+* scaling\distributing

 # Using